Alexandra Dinu

-Alexandra Dinu (born 3 January 1981, Bucharest, Romania) is a Romanian actress and television presenter who has also appeared in films in Italy and America.
+Alexandra Dinu (born 3 January 1981) is a Romanian actress and television presenter.
+Her most notable roles are Tatiana in Final Score, Grace in Bullet Head and Agent Rossi in 211.

-Early life
+Early life, family and education

-Dinu studied at the Jean Monnet language school in Bucharest.
+Dinu was born in Bucharest, Romania.
+She studied at the Jean Monnet language school in Bucharest.

 Career

 Her first appearance on television was as a host in 1999 as part of a program for Romanian TVR2 and, shortly after for TVR1.
 As an actress, Dinu is known in Europe for Second-Hand (2005), Garcea si oltenii (2001) and Examen (2003).